 Notes.
-Comparison of the forecasting performance of different models: the full Bayesian DFM; the basic DFM; the New York Fed Staff Nowcast.
+Comparison of the forecasting performance of different models: the full Bayesian DFM; the DFM model with stochastic trend and volatility (Antolin-Diaz et al., 2017, ADP 2017); the basic DFM; the New York Fed Staff Nowcast.
 We report the RMSE (top panel) and Log score (bottom panel) across various forecasting horizons.
-For the first two column the sample is 2000-2019.
+For the first three columns the sample is 2000-2019.
 For the last column, it is 2002-2019.
 For each of the alternative models we report the p-value associated with the null hypothesis that a given model performs as well as the full Bayesian DFM model against the alternative that the full model performs better.
 The test is computed using Diebold and Mariano (1995)'s statistic with small-sample correction as suggested by Clark and McCracken (2013).
 Note that the New York Fed's model is a frequentist model that does not produce density forecasts.
 We construct the associated density forecasts by resampling from past forecast errors as in Bok et al. (2018).